ip2location/magento2-ip2location-countrystateblocker/README.md

    php -q bin/magento setup:upgrade
    ```

-4. Login as administrator and navigate to Store > Configuration > IP2Location Country-State Blocker > Settings.
+4. Open your web browser, login to Magento as administrator and navigate to Store > Configuration > IP2Location Country-State Blocker > Settings.

 5. Configure the correct database path and API key.